There’s never a wrong time to invest in your marketing strategies and drive more customers to your small business, so why not now?

 Driving organic traffic to your website should be your top priority before beginning other marketing tactics.

 A lot goes into building an SEO-friendly website, but these tips should get you started on the right path:

 - Do some extensive keyword research before creating your website content.

-- Focus more on long-tail keywords and local SEO, or targeting longer keywords that are more specific to your niche or region.
+- Focus more on long-tail keywords and local SEO, or target longer keywords that are more specific to your niche or region.

 - Incorporate your main keywords into all your website landing pages, titles, meta descriptions, etc.

 - Create high-quality content on the latest topics in your industry or niche.